Race for top EU jobs turns murkier before elections

 But some might object that she was once a member of the Soviet Communist Party.
 She also appears to have taken herself out of the EU race by standing for a second term as president in May.

-Kenny, 62, is admired for his leadership during Ireland's successful bailout programme, but the former schoolteacher has no international experience or foreign languages.
+Kenny, 62, is admired for his leadership during Ireland's successful bailout program, but the former schoolteacher has no international experience or foreign languages.

 Thorning-Schmidt, 47, gained overnight celebrity last year with a "selfie" picture taken with U.S. President Barack Obama and Britain's Cameron at a memorial ceremony for Nelson Mandela in South Africa.
 But the economic reformer has struggled to keep her ruling coalition together and is not popular with voters.